-Professor Yockey teaches Business Associations, Securities Regulation, Private Companies, and a seminar on Compliance, Ethics, and Risk Management.
-His teaching has been recognized at the college and university level—named Iowa Law teacher of the year in 2012 and a four-time nominee for the campus-wide President and Provost Award for Teaching Excellence.
+Professor Yockey teaches Business Associations, Securities Regulation, Art Law, and a seminar on Compliance, Ethics, and Risk Management.
+His teaching has been recognized at the college and university level.
+He was named Iowa Law teacher of the year in 2012, and he received the university-wide President and Provost Award for Teaching Excellence in 2022.

 Professor Yockey writes in the areas of corporate governance, organizational compliance, social enterprise, and higher education.
-He recently co-edited the Cambridge Handbook of Social Enterprise Law, and his scholarship appears in leading law journals across the country.
+He is the co-editor of the Cambridge Handbook of Social Enterprise Law, and his scholarship appears in leading law journals across the country.

 After graduating from law school, he clerked for Judge John D. Tinder (retired from the U.S. Court of Appeals for the Seventh Circuit) in Indianapolis.
-After clerking and practicing, he spent two years teaching as a Visiting Assistant Professor at his alma mater.
+After clerking and practicing, he spent two years teaching as a Visiting Assistant Professor at Illinois Law.

 Practice and Teaching: